PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/DenRoller.md

 Roll a den forward by N days, show what it is, then reset.

 Use this program to roll for a specific Pokémon in your den.
-The serial version of this program can automatically stop on the Pokémon you want.

 <img src="images/DenRoller-0.jpg">